dessync/dessync/README.md

 A few things about me:
 🎸 I own 6 guitars
 🟣 Purple is my color
-🗡️ Assassin's Creed has my whole heart
+🗡️ Assassin's Creed is my favorite game series